gnappo1/shows-catalog/README.md

 ## Description

-Movie Catalog is a JS application that leverages DOM manipulation to interact with the user.
-I built this project because I'm passionate about movies and attend film school. [http://example.com](Check out my blog about the project, there I get more into details about some of its features!)
+Shows Catalog is a JS application that leverages DOM manipulation to interact with the user.
+I built this project because I'm passionate about movies and attend film school. ["http://example.com"](Check out my blog about the project, there I get more into details about some of its features!)

 ## Installation